ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

     - Can have multiple columns if simulant has multiple jobs in the prior year (multiple W2/1099 forms)
   * - Employer Address
     - Can have multiple columns if simulant has multiple jobs in the prior year (multiple W2/1099 forms)
-  * - Employer Zip Code
+  * - Employer ZIP Code
     - Can have multiple columns if simulant has multiple jobs in the prior year (multiple W2/1099 forms)
   * - Type of tax form (W2 or 1099)
     - Can have multiple columns if simulant has multiple jobs in the prior year (multiple W2/1099 forms)